Alternatives to driving for older drivers

 Walking and cycling

-Some people use bicycles as mobility aids: find out more at the charity: Wheels for Wellbeing
+Some people use bicycles as mobility aids: find out more at the charity Wheels for Wellbeing.

 Always get professional advice before getting a scooter, and think carefully about how you are going to use it:

-- will you use it on the road or the pavement?
+- Will you use it on the road or the pavement?

-- will you have to get on a bus or train?
+- Will you have to get on a bus or train?

-- where will you charge it and store it?
+- Where will you charge it and store it?

 There are Mobility Centres which offer professional, high quality information, advice and assessment to people who need to gain or retain independence through mobility.
-Find out more about what services are on offer from Driving Mobility (the network of Mobility Centres)
+Find out more about what services are on offer from Driving Mobility (the network of Mobility Centres).

 Taxis and minicabs

 Taxis and minicabs can be very useful, and give you some independence.
 Many people think of taxis as unaffordable luxuries, but that needn’t be true.
-The costs of owning and running a car (including maintenance, insurance etc) mean that for many people it is significantly cheaper to get rid of the car and just use taxis or minicabs for all their journeys.
+The costs of owning and running a car (including maintenance, insurance and so on) mean that for many people it is significantly cheaper to sell their car and use taxis or minicabs for all their journeys.

-You can get lifts with friends or family.
+If you can, cadge a lift with friends or family.
 You can always offer something in return if it makes you feel more comfortable.

-Last updated: December 2018
+Last updated: April 2019